 One common issue many new moms face relates to a white coating on their baby's tongue.
-Is it just a milk coating?
+Is it just a milk residue on baby tongue?
 Or could it be a more serious issue, namely newborn thrush (or oral thrush)?
 If you too have a newborn thrush vs milk tongue dilemma, we're here to help.

-However, more often than not, the "milk tongue" coating gets automatically brushed off as your baby nurses, and his tongue brushes against the hard palate of his mouth.
+Moreover, more often than not, the "milk tongue" coating gets automatically brushed off as your baby nurses, and his tongue brushes against the hard palate of his mouth.
 When the tongue does not reach the hard palate, some babies might develop persistent "milk tongue."

 This lack of friction between the tongue and hard palate might be caused by: